ontop/ontop-website/guide/advanced/logging.md

 # Query logging

-*Since 4.1.0*
+*Since 4.1.0.*

 Query logging, disabled by default, prints one-line JSON objects into the standard output.

-Its JSON format follows some ElasticSearch conventions and works nicely with the corresponding ELK stack (FileBeat, ES, Kibana).
+Its JSON format follows some ElasticSearch conventions and works nicely with the corresponding stack (FileBeat, ES, Kibana).

 ## Example
 ```json